 Generating leads is a top priority for most marketers – that's no surprise to anyone.
 But defining what a lead truly is and knowing what lifecycle stage each lead is in is even more critical.

 Every lead will travel through definable and measurable lead stages with your brand.
-The message you send to them at each stage determines whether they advance to the next phase of your relationship with them... or fall through the cracks of a broken pipeline.
+The message you send to them at each stage determines whether they advance to the next phase of your relationship with them... or fall through the cracks of a broken pipeline

 Thinking of the customer lifecycle in these lead stages allows you to track the progress of individuals through your funnel consistently.

-Maybe they weren't ready to buy when they first downloaded your Ultimate Guide.
+For example, maybe they weren't ready to buy when they first downloaded your Ultimate Guide.
 If they're a good match otherwise, don't send them back to square one.
+Keep them in the appropriate stage, and nurture them relative to the progress they've made.

 Ideally, nurturing is automated, so this could happen indefinitely if needed.
 However, as you collect more data, you'll be able to refine your processes so that only leads who've indeed "reached the next stage" get labeled as such.
-What's more, you don't waste resources on those who will never progress—cutting marketing and sales costs over time while increasing your ROI.

-What are Lead Stages?
+What Are the Different Lead Stages?

 1. Subscriber